xapian/xapian-docsprint/practical_example/searching/building.rst

 such as AND, OR and so forth.

 There are many ways to go from the user's text to a Query, but the most simple of these is to use the QueryParser.
+We then pass this to an Enquire object, which also needs setting up with a database, and is where you'd set various other options that affect how the query is run (such as sorting, for instance) which we won't address here.

 .. xapianexample:: search1